Blog

 How These Alkaloids Interact With the Body

-To really grasp why mitragynine and 7-hydroxymitragynine matter, it helps to understand a bit about how they interact with your biology.
+Both mitragynine and 7-hydroxymitragynine interact with the body by binding to mu-opioid receptors as partial agonists.
 Both compounds primarily target opioid receptors in the brain, specifically the mu-opioid receptor, which plays a key role in how we perceive pain and emotional states.

 However, the way these alkaloids engage with receptors differs from conventional opioids like morphine.
 Traditional opioid drugs fully activate these receptors, leading to strong analgesic effects but also significant risk of tolerance and dependence over time.
 Mitragynine and 7-hydroxymitragynine appear to be partial agonists, meaning they activate receptors but to a lesser degree than full opioid agonists.